chaincraft-lab/chain-social-app/frontend/docs/02-project-overview.md

-# ChainSocial - Project Software Introduction
+# ArbitrumSocial - Project Software Introduction

 ## Overview
-**ChainSocial** is a modern, responsive blockchain social media platform focused on cryptocurrency and blockchain technology.
+**ArbitrumSocial** is a modern, responsive blockchain social media platform focused on cryptocurrency and blockchain technology.
 Built with Vue.js 3 and styled with Tailwind CSS, it provides a comprehensive platform for sharing blockchain content, crypto updates, and technology analysis.

 ## Architecture & Technology Stack